Grace Wilson Melvin

 Grace Wilson Melvin (1892/1896 - 1977) was a Scottish-Canadian artist, teacher, and academic professional who was born in Glasgow.
 According to most sources, Melvin's date of birth was May 28, 1892; however, some sources state the year as 1896.
+The Scotland's People website confirms 1892 is the date.
 Melvin has been noted as one of two women who were responsible for bringing modern calligraphy designs to Canada (the other being Esme Davis).
+She won the Lauder Prize in 1927.

 Education

 Melvin began studying art at the Glasgow School of Art in 1907.
 She took classes in drawing, painting, and design, while also attending life classes.
 Her work was influenced by the Art Nouveau period in which she was creating, which had Pre-Raphaelite influences.
 Melvin studied under the guidance of Robert Anning Bell, Maurice Grieffenhager, Charles Rennie Mackintosh, Caley Robinson, and Ann MacBeth.
 She graduated with honours in 1916 and received a post-graduate diploma with honours in 1918.
 Melvin discovered her passion for illumination whilst studying on scholarship to London's British Museum, and was given special permission to recreate some of the works.